Share

 Published on

-Between September and November, a group of participants came together to work on something ambitious: building their own digital businesses.
-The Digital Business Founders Academy brought together aspiring and early-stage founders who were ready to move from ideas toward clarity, structure, and action.
+Between September and November, a group of participants came together to build their own digital businesses.
+The Digital Business Founders Academy brought together aspiring and early-stage founders ready to move from ideas to clarity, structure, and action.

 For many participants, joining the Academy came at a very personal turning point.
 Some were standing right before their first official launch, others were still shaping an idea that had been quietly growing for years.